EPCCed/eidf-docs/docs/services/gpuservice/training/L4_template_workflow.md

     If building docker images locally on an Apple device you must tell the docker daemon to use AMD64 based images by passing the `--platform linux/amd64` flag to the build function.

-1. Create a repository to hold the image on [Docker Hub](https://hub.docker.com) (You will need to create and setup an account).

-1. Push the Docker image to the repository.
+1. Login to ECIR using your ECIR credentials.
+See the [ECIR documentation](../../registry/working-with.md) for details on authentication.

     ```bash
+    docker login registry.eidf.ac.uk
+    ```

+1. Push the Docker image to ECIR.

+    ```bash
-    docker push <docker-hub-username>/template-docker-image:latest
+    docker push registry.eidf.ac.uk/<project-name>/template-docker-image:latest
     ```

 1. Finally, specify your Docker image in the `image:` tag of the job specification yaml file.